 Protests and panic start to spread

 The following day, and the effects of the blockade begin to spread.
 More than 100 lorries stage a go-slow protest on the A1 on their way to blockading the Texaco refinery in Pembroke.
-By the weekend, similar blockades are happening across the country and, although they are peaceful, many tanker drivers refuse to leave refineries, unwilling to cross picket line – just as the oil companies tell them not to cross the lines.
+By the weekend, similar blockades are happening across the country and, although they are peaceful, many tanker drivers refuse to leave refineries, unwilling to cross picket lines – just as the oil companies tell them not to cross the lines.

 However, it isn’t until Monday morning that people start panic buying fuel, as the story makes the front pages as well as lead stories across TV news programmes, causing petrol stations to rapidly run out of supplies.
 That, in turn, sparks more panic buying, and a real sense that the country’s infrastructure is breaking down.
 By and large, the public supports the fuel protests, even as petrol stations begin to ration fuel, often to as little as £5 per car, with the return of 1973-style petrol station queues.
 Key workers are prioritised, and police are called in to manage fuel queues across the country.